Marquette (federal electoral district): Election results

-double member constituency in 1871
+Due to the election being tied, both served in the House of Commons.

 By-election: During trial of election petition, 25 August 1874 Ryan was declared the sitting member, as a result of the scrutiny of votes.

 By-election: On Mr. Macdonald being appointed Prime Minister of Canada, 16 October 1878.
 Macdonald chose to run in another riding in his ministerial by-election.